Are you interested in joining RRCT Board? We’re always recruiting. Learn more about RRCT’s board recruiting process.

 Bob is a certified wildlife biologist, former refuge manager, Registered Maine Guide, and a freelance outdoor writer and photographer for publications including Outdoor Life, Sports Afield, Vermont Outdoors, Northwoods Sporting Journal, Birder’s World, Grouse Point Almanac, Wildfowl, Bowhunter, Bowhunting, Bow & Arrow Hunting, North American Whitetail, American Hunter, North American Hunter, Turkey Call, Turkey Country and others.
 Field Editor: Outdoor Life, Petersen’s Bowhunting, Buckmasters.
 Formerly a board member of the Pownal Land Trust, Bob lives on Poland Range Road in Pownal.

 David has been a real estate agent, based in Yarmouth, since 1983.
 He currently serves as a Trustee of Merrill Memorial Library and is active with Yarmouth Rotary where he once served as President.
-With an education in law and a land conservation passion including summers on his island, he lives in Yarmouth with his partner of many years Diane Jenkins.
+With an education in law and a land conservation passion including summers on his island on a lake in New Hampshire, he lives in Yarmouth with his partner of many years Diane Jenkins.

 Emily holds degrees from Williams and Harvard and currently serves as Secretary and Trustee of Merrill Memorial Library.
 She has worked as an educator in Santiago, Boston, and Yarmouth, and also as a business owner, consultant, and ski instructor.